Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Siem Reap, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Siem Reap, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Cambodia Foreign Ownership Law (2010) Official legal text defining what foreigners can own.
-We used it to establish the legal boundary that foreigners can own condos but not land.
-We built all budget scenarios around this rule.
+| Cambodia Foreign Ownership Condo Law (2010) | It is the primary legal text defining what foreigners can own. | We used it to set the hard legal boundary: foreigners can own qualifying condo units, but not land or standalone houses.
+We then built all budget scenarios around what you can legally buy versus what locals can buy. |

-Knight Frank Cambodia H1 2025 Report Major global real estate consultancy with local research.
-We used it as the core pricing anchor for Siem Reap residential.
-We translated their per-sqm ranges into budget scenarios.
+| Knight Frank Cambodia H1 2025 Report | It is a major global real estate consultancy with local research. | We used it as the core pricing anchor for Siem Reap residential condos ($1,100 to $2,700 per sqm).
+We translated those per-sqm ranges into what you can buy at each budget level from $100k to $500k. |

-Knight Frank Cambodia Listings Established brokerage with transparent current asking prices.
-We used it to verify budget bands against real listing prices.
-We treated listings as market examples, not statistical averages.
+| Knight Frank Cambodia Siem Reap Listings | It is an established brokerage with transparent asking prices. | We used live listings to cross-check our budget bands against real market examples.
+We treated listings as market snapshots rather than statistical averages. |

-Deloitte Tax@Hand Top-tier firm referencing specific legal instruments.
-We used it to corroborate stamp duty implementation.
-We built a conservative closing cost range based on their guidance.
+| Deloitte Tax@Hand Cambodia | It is a top-tier audit firm referencing specific legal instruments. | We used it to confirm how stamp duty works in practice in Cambodia.
+We built a conservative closing-cost range based on this guidance. |

-Open Development Mekong Republishes Cambodian legal documents in structured form.
-We used it for property tax rate and threshold baseline.
-We cross-checked with professional summaries for accuracy.
+| Open Development Mekong (Prakas No. 371) | It republishes Cambodian legal documents in structured format. | We used it for the property tax rate and threshold baseline (0.1% above KHR 100 million).
+We cross-checked with professional summaries to confirm accuracy. |

-Maybank Cambodia Bank product page stating eligibility conditions officially.
-We used it to show that some banks restrict loans to Cambodians.
-We kept the mortgage section realistic for foreign buyers.
+| Maybank Cambodia Housing Loan | It is an official bank product page with stated eligibility rules. | We used it to show that some banks restrict housing loans to Cambodian nationals or joint applicants.
+We used it to keep the mortgage section realistic for foreign readers. |